maxant/kafka-data-consistency/README.md

 - set memory to be lower for ES inside kibana?
 - still need to think about transaction when writing to own DB and informing UI that a change took place. maybe use CDC?
 - UI
+  - turn actual claim widget into its own component, with optional param to display fields
+  - move claim form to own view
   - fix tests. add date and reserve as float
   - use resolver to avoid async code => except eg using an observable for updating server auto complete
       - example with addresses from post.ch